natalieagus/50002/docs/Hardware/i_betacpu.md

 {: .note-title}
 > The Special Register `R31`
 >
 > R31's content is  always  `0x00000000`, regardless of what values are written to it.
 Therefore it is not a regular register like the other 30 registers in the REGFILE.
-It is simply giving out `0x00000000` as output when RA1 or RA2 is 11111, which is illustrated as the 0 on the rightmost part of each read muxes.
+It is simply giving out `0x00000000` as output when RA1 or RA2 is 11111, which is illustrated as the 0 on the rightmost part of each read MUXes.

 <img src="/50002/assets/contentimage/beta/regfile_detailed.png"  class="center_seventy"/>

 The `WE` signal is fed into a 1-to-32 demultiplexer unit.
-The `WA` signal is the selector of this demux.
-As a result, only 1 out of the 32 outputs of the demux will follow exactly the value of `WE`.
-The outputs of the demux is used as a selector (`EN` port) to each of the *2-to-1* 32-bit multiplexer connected to each 32-bit register.
+The `WA` signal is the selector of this deMUX.
+As a result, only 1 out of the 32 outputs of the deMUX will follow exactly the value of `WE`.
+The outputs of the deMUX is used as a selector (`EN` port) to each of the *2-to-1* 32-bit multiplexer connected to each 32-bit register.

 {: .note}
 Although not drawn (to not clutter the figure further), all the registers are synchronized with the same CLK.